 The base product and one repair of the vehicle modification which is cost efficient and appropriately meets the needs of the participant will be covered.

-Payment may not be made to adapt the vehicle that are owned or lease by paid providers of waiver services.
+Payment may not be made to adapt vehicles that are owned or leased by paid providers of waiver services.